-WIU Alumni House Grounds Renovation Project Launched
+WIU Alumni House Grounds Renovation Project Completed, Ribbon Cutting Ceremony Set

 "They lived such fulfilling lives and did so much for their community and for Western Illinois University," said Wenzel, "I really just want to provide them with a legacy reflective of their values and their lives."